-Talking about debt with anyone can be a tough task to take on, but talking about debt with your significant other can be even more overwhelming.
+Talking about finance is important, especially if you’re dating or married.
+But, the discussion on debt in a relationship can be overwhelming.
 Sharing financial details with your partner can save you from future money problems that will be too large to move past, and also allow you to find support in someone you trust and love.

 There are many ways to inform your significant other about your debts, and not all of them are a “one size fits all” scenario.
 It is recommended that you do your best to clearly communicate your finances with one another as early as possible into a relationship.